-BigQuery is a fully managed data warehouse and analytics platform.
-Public datasets are available for you to analyze using SQL queries.
-You can access BigQuery public data sets using the web UI, the command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET, or Python.
+Public datasets are available for you to analyze using either legacy SQL or standard SQL queries.
+You can access BigQuery public data sets by using the BigQuery web UI, the classic web UI, the command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET, or Python.

 Sign in to your Google Account.